 H. Contractor must in a correct and timely manner complete in its entirety and correctly submit the Background Form attached as Attachment 1 – Proposal Submission Form, as well as properly complete and provide all required attachments documented in the list attached to that form, in the manner specified in Section 7 of this RFP.
 The Proposal Submission Form submitted must bear an original signature of an authorized individual of the organization making the Proposal.

-I, Certifications, Attachments, and Other Requirements.
+I. Certifications, Attachments, and Other Requirements.

 Contractor must,be willing to provide and actually provide a signed original document, executed by a properly authorized individual from proposer’s organization, providing the following certification: